BDubas/spark-flask-env/README.md

 4. Mounted "shared" directory for all images

 The project provide necessary tools for drafting spark-based tasks.
-By default, it can by running run.sh script.
+By default, it can by started with run.sh script.

 Instruction: